 Tim has been with WITF since August 2001.
 He was promoted to the position of Multimedia News Director in January, 2011.
 Lambert also gets up at “0-dark-30” to help listeners start their day as Morning Edition host.

-He is a five-time recipient of the Radio Television Digital News Association’s (RTDNA) National Edward R. Murrow Award for excellence in digital and broadcast journalism and serves as one of four national coaches for the Trusting News project.
+He is a six-time recipient of the Radio Television Digital News Association’s (RTDNA) National Edward R. Murrow Award for excellence in digital and broadcast journalism and serves as one of four national coaches for the Trusting News project.
 Tim’s reporting has also been honored on the state, regional and national levels.

 The Aliquippa native is a graduate of the Indiana University of Pennsylvania.
 Tim has been working in broadcast journalism since 1993, with stints in Lewistown and Gettysburg.

 FILE PHOTO: Mrs. Joanne Noel, prepares her flower bed for planting in front of her Middletown, Pa., home as daughter Danielle, 4, watches as she sits on the ground, May 18, 1979.
 Noel evacuated her home with her children during the crisis at Three Mile Island, seen in the background.
 (AP Photo/Prouser)

 This month marks the 40th anniversary of the partial meltdown at the Three Mile Island nuclear power plant.
 WITF is collaborating with PA Post and PennLive on a multimedia, month-long look at the accident, its impact and the future of TMI and the nuclear industry.
 That includes new documentary television and radio programs, long-form audio stories, photos, and digital videos.
 The work will include the voices of people affected as well as community events to engage with listeners, readers and viewers.

 (Undated) — All this month, we’ve joined with WITF and PennLive to look back 40 years at the partial meltdown at the Three Mile Island nuclear power plant near Harrisburg.